imi-ms/mdro-report/Readme.md

 from [our institute's GitLab Release page](https://imigitlab.uni-muenster.de/MeDIC/etl/oegd-report/-/releases).
 You can decide between a

-* Pre-build executable .jar file (*MREReport-Full.jar*, requires an installation of JRE)
+* Pre-build executable .jar file (*MREReport-Full.jar*, requires an installation of the Java Runtime Environment)
-* an installer, which install MREReport alongside its own JRE
+* An executable installer, which will install MRE-Report alongside its own JRE and creates a Start Menu entry
 * A .jar file, that does not include BaseX or JavaFX (*MREReport-Light.jar*, requires separately installed JRE and BaseX, run with command line to set connection data)
 * A .war file for server deployment (tested with tomcat, usage instructions see below)